-Drive through picturesque farmland to Wheatbelt wineries, take superb nature walks and view local nocturnal wildlife and granite outcrops.
-This self drive is the perfect escape from the everyday.
+Fancy a long weekend away from the City?
+Love wineries but sick of the business and popularity of some of the better-known wine regions?
+Then a weekend escape to the Southern Wheatbelt is the perfect antidote!
+Drive through picturesque farmland to boutique wineries, take superb nature walks and view local nocturnal wildlife and granite outcrops.
+This self-drive is the perfect escape from the everyday.

 Day 1: Perth – Narrogin via Wandering, Pingelly & Wickpein (267 kilometres/3 hours)

-Head south down Albany Highway then turn off to explore the surprising Wheatbelt wineries around Wandering.
-Perhaps take a leisurely lunch at Tanglefoot then cut across to historical Pingelly perhaps with a drive to Boyagin Rock or Tutanning Reserve one of the richest conservation areas in WA (not suitable for vans).
+Wave the City goodbye and head south down Albany Highway.
+Get ready to turn off to explore the surprising Wheatbelt wineries around Wandering and Narrogin.
+Perhaps take a leisurely lunch at Tanglefoot Winery, then cut across to historical Pingelly perhaps with a drive to Boyagin Rock or Tutanning Reserve one of the richest conservation areas in WA (not suitable for vans).

 Accommodation options: Motel, outback pubs, B&B’s, caravan park, camping.